Alameda County H.E.A.T. Watch Tip Line: 1-510-208-4959.

 Join our mailing list.

-CSEC offers traffickers big money and little risk.
-The Internet grants greater access to children and unattainable profits.
+The commercial sexual exploitation of children offers traffickers big money and little risk.
+As we've discussed before, slaves used to be expensive to own but the modern day cost of buying a slave is only $90.
+With human life valued at an all-time low, Internet grants greater access to children and previously unattainable profits.
 Even small time traffickers make big time money.
-As a result, drug dealers, gangs, and organized crime are lured from traditional pursuits into the big business of CSEC.
-Now, drug dealers are dealing children instead of dope.
-Sadly, today there is no better return on money than selling a child for sex.
+As a result, drug dealers, gangs, and organized crime have been lured from traditional crime into the big business of human trafficking.
+We find them dealing children instead of guns or drugs.

-Traffickers can present themselves to their victims as the only ones who care about them.
-Thus, victims are left with little trust in child serving professionals due to this inadvertent negligence that comes from the lack of a coordinated system response.
+Traffickers can present themselves to their victims as the only ones who care about them, the only ones who see them.
+Victims are left with little trust in professionals due to this inadvertent negligence that comes from the lack of a response system.

 Children that have been exploited often times do not identify themselves as victims.
 They believe their exploiters love them or that they deserve the life they have been leading.
 Various factors play into their denial but for many, it comes down to victims don’t know what real love looks like.

 Psychological manipulation and domination creates trauma bonds from the victim to their exploiter.
 Many are unwilling to cooperate with law enforcement, and will not testify against their pimp because of these bonds.
 Many of these children have never had a stable upbringing or parental influence in their life.
 They are the foundation of a loving and health relationship.
 Understanding CSEC victimology and being compassionate and patient is the key to effectively managing CSEC victims and cases.